zaheenSyed/ZaheenSyed/README.md

 ⚡ ***Fun fact***:

-- 👯 I’m looking to collaborate on projects that are using Python.
+- 👯 I’m looking to collaborate on embedded system projects.
-- 🤔 I’m currently learning python and mathematics required for ML and Data Science.
+- 🤔 Learning is a continuous process and there is no end to.
+I tend to learn through experience and projects.
 - :pencil2: Lately I discovered that blogging and writing articles are great for learning.
 - :musical_note: THere are two ways to do boring job done: music and automation.
-- :pray: Anyone working with SUMO and OMNET, please share your work.

 ![alt text](./Images/bottom.svg)